Virtual data room setup checklist hero.

 • Apply watermarks to financial documents so any leak is traceable

-• Restrict access to certain folders for different investor stages
+• Restrict access to certain folders for different visitor stages

 Virtual data room permission matrix.